This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 France has introduced ‘clean air’ windscreen stickers as a legal requirement in many of its cities, towns and their peripheries, to identify a vehicle’s emissions levels and to restrict access in order to improve air quality.

-This six-category sticker system is designed to identify what emissions vehicles produce, and are categorised based on your vehicle’s Euro emissions standard.
-These are known as Crit’Air stickers and you may need one for your vehicle, depending on where you visit or stop as you transit through.
+This six-category sticker system is designed to identify what emissions vehicles produce and are categorised based on your vehicle’s Euro emissions standard.
+These are known as Crit’Air stickers, and you may need one for your vehicle, depending on where you visit or stop as you transit through.

-If you intend to travel close to a city or use its ring road, it’s worth getting the sticker, which costs €4.61 from the official website.
-The transitional period during which violations will not be fined ends on 31st December 2023.
+If you intend to travel close to a city or use its ring road, it’s worth getting the sticker, which costs €3.81 from the official website.
 Find out more and purchase Crit’Air stickers from the official certificat-air.gouv.fr website.

 Don’t forget your road trip essentials!
 Our free road trip checklists help you remember everything, including road trip snacks, podcasts, and road trip songs for the journey!